getsentry/sentry-javascript/MIGRATION.md

 # Upgrading from 7.x to 8.x

+## Removal of the `tracingOrigins` option

+After its deprecation in v7 the `tracingOrigins` option is now removed in favor of the `tracePropagationTargets` option.
+The `tracePropagationTargets` option should be set in the `Sentry.init()` options, or in your custom `Client`s option if you create them.
+The `tracePropagationTargets` option can no longer be set in the `browserTracingIntegration()` options.

 ## Removal of deprecated API in `@sentry/nextjs`

 The following previously deprecated API has been removed from the `@sentry/nextjs` package: